cliffeby/DuckpinV002/README.md

 </br>
 </br>
 </br>
-In Figure No. 3, I use a Pthon Script to create a new field(column) for the data.
+In Figure No. 3, I use a Python Script to create a new field(column) for the data.
 Drag the Pthyon Script object on the canvas and connect it to the imported data table.
 This new field is the number of pins standing for each record.
 The function, numsUp() simply counts the number of ones in the binary value of the endingPinCount.
 In AMLS, Python Scripts import up to two pandas datasets.
 These datasets are referred to as dataframes.
 Adding a column is a one line statement with no need to iterate through the entire dataset.
 </br>
 The Python Script is easily edited using the sript tag in the right menu.
 Since AMLS is not a code editor, I recommend starting with simple Python and pandas expressions achieving results and then increasing complexity.
 AMLS error messages often terse.
 ```python